run-house/funhouse/sagemaker_integration/README.md

 The Runhouse [SageMakerCluster](https://www.run.house/docs/main/en/api/python/cluster#sagemakercluster-class) abstraction provides a few core benefits:

-* **Serverless Compute**: SageMaker provides a more serverless experience than EC2, which means you don't need to be responsible for auto-stopping, scheduling, or worry about spinning up and managing a K8s cluster.
+* **Serverless compute**: SageMaker provides a more serverless experience than EC2, which means you don't need to be responsible for auto-stopping, scheduling, or worry about spinning up and managing a K8s cluster.
 With SageMaker you can easily launch multiple instances at the same time.

-* **Launching with Containers**: SageMaker allows you to launch a cluster with a docker container.
+* **Launching with containers**: SageMaker allows you to launch a cluster with a docker container.
 This gives you a more K8s like experience of launching compute with a lightweight image rather than an [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), which is more difficult to publish and expensive to maintain.

+* **More reliable scaling**: Instead of maintaining a fleet of GPUs with some orchestrator like ECS, SageMaker allows you to trigger many jobs in parallel.
+If you have training or batch jobs which are triggered by customers, SageMaker is a much more reliable way to maintain those jobs at scale.

-* **GPU Availability**: We've observed that GPUs tend to be more available on SageMaker compared to EC2.
+* **GPU availability**: We've observed that GPUs tend to be more available on SageMaker compared to EC2.

 ## 🚀 Getting Started